-While you are sitting in the humidity, you might as well absorb some of that hydration with the help of hyaluronic acid.
+While you’re sitting in the humidity, you might as well absorb some of that hydration with the help of hyaluronic acid.

 Every day!
 The best way to prevent aging and skin cancer is with the consistent application of sunscreen.
-The sun’s rays emanate through the glass of the windows in your home and car as well as shine through the clouds during cloudy days.
-Even the blue light emanating from your laptop and smartphone can cause aging, so sunscreen is necessary every day.
+The sun’s rays emanate through the windows in your home and car, as well as shine through the clouds on overcast days.
+Even the blue light emanating from your laptop and smartphone can cause aging, so sunscreen is necessary every single day.

 A good rule of thumb is to apply a finger’s worth to each appendage, or a shot-glass complete for your entire body.
 Rub it in to make sure you have an even application.
-Give time for it to sink in and apply a second layer to ensure you are covered.
-Apply every 2 hours or after swimming or sweating.
+Give time for it to sink in and apply a second layer to ensure you’re covered.
+Apply every two hours or after swimming or sweating.
 Keep the bottle out of the sun to protect the ingredients’ potency.

 Don’t forget these commonly missed places!